-The principal mission of ORNL’s Visualization Task Group is to help researchers gain a better understanding of their data through visualization techniques.
+One of the principal missions of the OLCF is to help researchers gain a better understanding of their data through visualization and data analysis techniques.
 We seek out and engage with projects at ORNL and with collaborators who might benefit from applying visual data understanding techniques to scientific data and to find ways of doing visualization that are different, are more effective, and better integrate with other research activities at ORNL.
-Contact Dave Pugmire, visualization task lead, at email@example.com.

-OLCF users and the visualization team have a number of tools at their disposal to help analyze data.
-Lens is a cluster used for parallel analysis and remote visualization.
-The EVEREST PowerWall is also available at the OLCF, providing on-site users an extremely high-definition resource to view their scientific visualizations.
+OLCF users and the Scientific Computing liaisons have a number of tools at their disposal to help analyze data.
+Rhea is a cluster used for parallel analysis and remote visualization.
+The EVEREST visualization laboratory is also available at the OLCF, providing on-site users resources to visualize their scientific data created on the Titan supercomputer.

-ORNL has a dedicated visualization team to assist customers in solving visualization and data-interpretation issues.
-Support can range from assisting users in displaying data on the EVEREST PowerWall to writing custom visualization tools for specialized needs to producing production-quality images and movies for publications and public relations.
+The OLCF has a dedicated liaison team to assist users in solving visualization and data-interpretation issues.
+Support can range from assisting users in analyzing data in the visualization laboratory to writing custom visualization tools for specialized needs to producing production-quality images and movies for publications and public relations.